Greg-T8/Greg-T8/README.md

 # Welcome to my GitHub profile!

 By day, I am an IT systems engineer who specializes in Microsoft Azure, M365, and PowerShell.
-Outside of work, I enjoy learning about programming languages, cybersecurity, and cloud technologies.
+Outside of work, I enjoy diving into programming languages, cybersecurity, and cloud technologies.

 I use this page to document document all the things I am learning about.
 Think of it as my public notebook.
+Please have a look around!

 **Programming Languages:**
 <!-- Languages Table -->